NateEag/how-i-code/content/know-your-editor.rst

 `workhorses <http://david.rothlis.net/emacs/howtolearn.html>`__.

-Emacs and vim have been honed over decades to a razor edge, each incarnating generations of hard-won insight into the problem of manipulating text.
+Emacs and vim have been honed over decades to a razor edge, each incarnating generations of hard-won insight on how to change text.
 To learn that wisdom takes time and patience, but the effort is well worth it.

-Both are arbitrarily extensible [1]_, and have a huge array of extensions to handle almost every editing task you can think of, and a few that you haven't.
+Both are arbitrarily extensible [1]_ and have a huge array of extensions to handle almost every editing task you can think of (and a few that you haven't).

 If you change OSes, or `RMS <http://en.wikipedia.org/wiki/Richard_Stallman>`__ and `Moolenar <http://en.wikipedia.org/wiki/Bram_Moolenaar>`__ die, Emacs and